shabeerdasc/python-scripts/spellingBee/README.md

-spelling bee game from NYT crossword app
+answer for spelling bee game from NYT crossword app